-It can feel overwhelming to take the first step in making a change in how you have been doing things – emotionally or physically.
-Whether you are considering meeting with a medical practitioner, a mental health therapist or a health coach; we will support you.
+We recognize it can feel overwhelming to take the first step in making a change in how you have been doing things – emotionally or physically.
+No matter who you plan to meet with here at Omaha Integrative Care; we will support you.
 If you are unsure of who you should schedule with first, consider talking with one of our Integrative Coordinators about our services and practitioners.
 Give us a call at 402-934-1617, option 1.

 In order to make your first visit a richer and more effective experience, the following steps in preparation should be taken:

-- Once you make an appointment, you will be asked to complete information on our Patient Portal.
-This information is very helpful for our practitioners.
-They review this prior to your appointment and do any necessary preparation
+- Complete information and paperwork on our patient portal as this information is very helpful to our practitioners – they will review prior to your appointment and do the necessary preparation for your sessions.

-- Collect and bring any medical records relevant to the care you have received – or have them faxed to us at 402-934-5228.
-This may include any recent test results that might be important in better understanding your health conditions
+- Collect and bring in any medical records relevant to the care you have received – or have them faxed to us at 402-934-5228.
+This may include any recent test results that may be important in better understanding your health conditions.

 Becoming a Partner in Your Health